JiangWeibeta/MLIC/README.md

 *MLIC <sup> ++ </sup>: Linear Complexity Multi-Reference Entropy Modeling for Learned Image Compression*  [[Arxiv](https://arxiv.org/abs/2307.15421v4)] [[OpenReview](https://openreview.net/forum?id=hxIpcSoz2t)] is accepted at ICML 2023 Neural Compression Workshop !
 - This workshop does not have formal proceedings.
 A more detailed version is at [Arxiv](https://arxiv.org/pdf/2307.15421.pdf).

+For the versions of papers, we recommand the latest arxiv version.

 ## Architectures

 ![image](assets/arch.png)